-These two points are what annoyed me, the first because the writer says he has never read a Terry Pratchett novel.
-If he has never read them how can he make a judgement as to there worth. these books have sold millions, brought joy to millions, been read by millions.
-Yet Mr Jones believes he can judge there worth without ever reading a word.
-I have read the classics, or my fair share of them.
+These two points are what annoyed me, the first because the writer says he has never read a Terry Pratchett book.
+If he has never read them how can he make a judgement as to their worth?
+These books have sold millions, brought joy to millions, been read by millions.
+Yet Mr Jones believes he can judge their worth without ever reading a word.
+I have read the classics or my fair share of them.
 If I say Wuthering Heights is a sublime work of fiction, I do so from the position of having read Emily Bronte.
-If I say 1984 can and does teach you much about the world and while the nightmarish vision of Orwell is genius, I do so having read Orwell.
+If I say 1984 can and does teach you much about the world, and while the nightmarish vision of Orwell is a genius, I do so having read Orwell.
 Just as if I say 20’000 leagues under the sea is a nautical travel log about fish and best skim read, I do so having read Verne.

-If you have not read the books of Terry Pratchett then your opinion has no weight as to there worth.
-You may not like them, you may not wish to read them, but at the same time you can not claim they are rubbish till you have done so.
+If you have not read the books of Terry Pratchett, then your opinion has no weight as to their worth.
+You may not like them, you may not wish to read them, but at the same time, you can not claim they are rubbish till you have done so.

 The second point, ‘Life is too short to read a Discworld novel.’
 I dislike this phase simply because my life would have been so much less if I had not.
 My life would have been so much worse without them.
 They have brought me joy, they have brought me tears, they have brought me knowledge and informed my world view.
 They have made me a more well rounded, better read, wiser individual, Less willing to just accept the world around me.
 I read politics at university because of Discworld, because Discworld is full of political satire, my social views are much informed by Discworld.
 In fact, much of my world view is informed by it.

 Sir Terry Pratchett wrote books.
 Through his humour and intelligence, he explained a flat world travelling through space on the back of a giant turtle.
 In doing so, he explained the world we live upon better and more deeply than may writers will ever achieve.